dboyd42/cantonese-dictionary/README.rst

 Description
 ===========

-This program defines Cantonese/English words into jyutping with its English definitions!
+This web scraper program defines Cantonese/English words into jyutping with its English definitions!

 How it Works
 ============